- Too much weight gain

 - An early birth of the baby

-- If you eat sweets or junk food, the extra calories don't provide the nutrients your baby needs.
+- If you eat sweets or junk food, the extra calories do not provide the nutrients your baby needs.

-- As a result, the growing baby will get the vitamins and minerals it needs from your own body.
+- As a result, your growing baby will get the vitamins and minerals it needs from your own body.
 Your health could suffer.

 - High in protein

 - Low in sugar (sugar provides only empty calories) or carbohydrates

 - Iron, for the baby's blood supply.
 It also prevents anemia in the mother.

 - Folic acid, for reducing the risk of spina bifida (incomplete closing of the spinal column), anencephaly (defect of the brain), and other birth defects